HomeSingaporeSingapore

 Key Facts:

-• Singapore advises against travel to 15 Middle Eastern destinations due to regional tensions
+• Singapore issued advisories against travel to 15 Middle Eastern countries in March 2026

 Sources